-Other forms of self-injury include excessive scratching to the point of drawing blood, punching self or objects, infecting oneself, inserting objects into body openings, drinking something harmful (like bleach or detergent), and breaking bones purposefully.
-Most individuals who engage in non-suicidal self-injury (NSSI) hurt themselves in more than one way.
+Other forms of self-injury include excessive scratching to the point of drawing blood, punching (either one's self or objects), infecting oneself, inserting objects into body openings, drinking something harmful (like bleach or detergent), and breaking bones purposefully.
+Most individuals who engage in non-suicidal self-injury hurt themselves in more than one way.

-Research indicates that self-injury occurs in approximately as many as 4% of adults in the United States.
-Rates are higher among adolescents, who seem to be at an increased risk for self-injury, with approximately 15% of teens reporting some form of self-injury.
-Studies show an even higher risk for self-injury among college students, with rates ranging from 17%-35%.
+Research indicates that self-injury occurs in approximately 5% of adults in the United States.
+Rates are higher among adolescents, with approximately 17% of teens reporting some form of self-injury.
+Studies show an even higher risk for self-injury among college students, with rates ranging from 17-35%.

 Warning signs that someone may be injuring themselves include:

-People who self-injure may attempt to conceal their marks, such as bruises, scabs or scars with clothing, and you may notice them wearing inappropriate clothing like long sleeves and pants in hot weather.
-If discovered, a person who self-injures may often make excuses as to how an injury happened (for instance, “I fell” or “The cat scratched me”).
+People who self-injure may attempt to hide their marks—such as bruises, scabs, or scars—with clothing, and you may notice them wearing long sleeves and pants in hot weather.
+If discovered, a person who self-injures may often make up reasons for how an injury happened (for instance, “I fell” or “the cat scratched me”).

-The diagnosis for someone who self-injures can only be determined by a licensed psychiatric professional.
-Self-injury behaviors can be a symptom other mental illnesses such as: personality disorders (esp. borderline personality disorder); bipolar disorder (manic depression); major depression; anxiety disorders (esp. obsessive-compulsive disorder); and psychotic disorders such as schizophrenia.
+The diagnosis for someone who self-injures can only be determined by a medical or mental health professional.
+Self-injury behaviors can be a symptom other mental illnesses, such as: personality disorders, bipolar disorder, depression, anxiety disorders, obsessive-compulsive disorder, and psychotic disorders, such as schizophrenia.

 Criteria for a Diagnosis of Non-Suicidal Self-Injury

-- Intentional self-inflicted damage to the surface of the body with expectation of physical harm, but without suicidal intent for 5 or more days within the past year;
+- Intentional self-inflicted damage to the surface of the body with expectation of physical harm, but without suicidal intent, for five or more days within the past year.

 - Person injures themself for at least one of the following reasons: